fylgja/fylgja/components/props-builder/README.md

 > **Note** 1 If empty the default is based on the file extension

 > **Note** 2 If empty default color map is used

+### Jit-props syntax support

+Our tokens files are one way that Fylgja differs from [Open Props](https://open-props.style/).

+Because the props in Fylgja are not hard coded in a specific variable syntax, they are compatible with other CSS preprocessor like Sass or Javascript frameworks like TailwindCSS and WindiCSS.

+Because of this, the Fylgja Props-builder also offers additional export options for CommonJS and ECMAScript.

+This enables you to use not just the JSON version from [@fylgja/tokens](https://fylgja.dev/components/tokens/), but also each individual Fylgja component with a javascript export in the Open Props syntax, which is supported by [PostCSS JIT Props](https://github.com/GoogleChromeLabs/postcss-jit-props).